mongodb/specifications/source/retryable-writes/retryable-writes.rst

          * IllegalOperation (code 20) with errmsg starting with "Transaction
          * numbers" MUST be re-raised with an actionable error message.
          */
-        if (!originalError.hasErrorLabel("RetryableWriteError")) {
+        if (!currentError.hasErrorLabel("RetryableWriteError")) {
-          if ( originalError.code == 20 && originalError.errmsg.startsWith("Transaction numbers") ) {
+          if ( currentError.code == 20 && originalError.errmsg.startsWith("Transaction numbers") ) {
-            originalError.errmsg = "This MongoDB deployment does not support retryable...";
+            currentError.errmsg = "This MongoDB deployment does not support retryable...";
           }
-          throw originalError
+          throw currentError;
         }

         /*
+         * If the "previousError" is "null", then the "currentError" is the
+         * first error encountered during the retry attempt cycle.
+We must
+         * persist the first error in the case where all succeeding errors are
+         * labeled "NoWritesPerformed", which would otherwise raise "null" as
+         * the error.
+         */
+        if (previousError == null) {
+          previousError = currentError;
+        }

+        /*
          * For exceptions that originate from the driver (e.g. no socket available
          * from the connection pool), we should raise the previous error if there
          * was one.
-         *
-         * In addition, if the previousError is null (i.e. this is the first
-         * attempt), we should persist the previousError as the originalError,
-         * in case we need to raise it later (e.g. if all errors are labeled
-         * "NoWritesPerformed").
          */
-        if (originalError is not DriverException && ! originalError.hasErrorLabel("NoWritesPerformed") ||
+        if (currentError is not DriverException && ! originalError.hasErrorLabel("NoWritesPerformed")) {
-                previousError == null) {
-          previousError = originalError;
+          previousError = currentError;
         }
       }